PixarAnimationStudios/windoo/README.md

-# Windoo - a colleague of Kenobi
+# Windoo - a colleague of Kinobi

 Windoo provides a Ruby interface to the REST API of the [Jamf Title Editor](https://docs.jamf.com/title-editor/documentation/About_Title_Editor.html), formerly known as 'Kinobi'.